23 of the Best Types of Orchids to Grow as Houseplants

 In addition to natural hybrids and many horticultural hybrids, there are over 120 species in the Cattleya genus, originating primarily from South America.

-Known for their use by florists as cut flowers and in corsages, cattleyas are epiphytic or lithophytic plants which produce pseudobulbs and are sympodial.
+Known for their use by florists as cut flowers and in corsages, cattleyas are epiphytic or lithophytic plants sympodial orchids that produce pseudobulbs.

 A close up horizontal image of yellow Cattleya luteola orchid flowers growing in a pot in front of a colorful brick wall.